Nando3327/movies/README.md

 Run `ionic cordova build ios` for IOS `ionic cordova build android` for Android.

+In Android the gradle distributionUrl used is 4-10-1 if troubles compiling please change to this version on gradle-wrapper.properties
+From: distributionUrl=https\://services.gradle.org/distributions/gradle-X.X.X-all.zip To: distributionUrl=https\://services.gradle.org/distributions/gradle-4.10.1-all.zip
+and reload the gradle sync

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).